-Year 10 Japanese - B Grade.
+Year 10 Japanese - C Grade, Exam 60%+ in Year 10 exam.

 The ATAR Japanese: Second Language subject is designed to further develop students' knowledge and understanding of the culture and the language of Japanese-speaking communities, providing them with opportunities to gain a broader and deeper understanding of Japanese and extend and refine their communication skills.
 The subject focuses on the interrelationship of language and culture, and equips students with the skills needed to function in an increasingly globalised society, a culturally and linguistically diverse local community, and provides them with the foundation for life-long language learning.